Below you'll find answers to the questions we get asked the most about our air purifiers or air purification.

 If installing an AeraMax Pro within a circulation path:

-Units should be installed as close to the source of the contaminant as possible, where contaminated air can be drawn directly into the filtering system.
-Also, by placing the unit up near the ceiling (always allow 8” space from ceiling and top of unit) the unit’s powerful exhaust can circulate purified air throughout the room.
+Aeramax Pro: Units should be installed as close to the source of the contaminant as possible, where contaminated air can be drawn directly into the filtering system.
+Also, by placing the unit higher on the wall, close to the ceiling (always allow a minimum of 8" space from ceiling and top of unit) the unit's powerful exhaust can circulate purified air throughout the room.
+The best places have 1-2 feet of free space around the product to allow for air circulation.
+It is NOT recommended to put your air purifier close to direct heat, a vent, or a smell source (such as next to an air conditioner, a fireplace, a fan, etc.) The direct proximity of those could have an influence on the correct functioning of your unit's AeraSmart™ Sensor.
 See computational fluid dynamic simulations for further insight.

 Any device that creates a strong air flow, such as an air conditioner, hand dryer, fan and HVAC system, can alter the projection of the purified air coming from the unit, as well as air being drawn into the system.
 Air flow can also be altered by cubicles, partitions, stalls, furnishings, half-walls, and other physical barriers and should all be considered when determining an installation location.